 The raw data collected in surveys do not always contain the information that the questions were intended to elicit.
 As respondents in the HFCS occasionally either experienced difficulties in understanding the questions asked or had insufficient knowledge on the substance of the survey, they may sometimes have provided inaccurate information.
 At the same time, data entry errors may have occurred (see also chapter 3), or data may have been processed inaccurately.
 In the HFCS, great importance was attached to minimizing such errors up front through the structure and wording of the questionnaire; through checks and, if needed, adaptations during the field phase; and ex post through data editing, as will be outlined in this chapter.
+The COVID-19 pandemic had very little influence on the way editing was conducted in the HFCS.

-This chapter provides insights into the consistency analyses and edits performed for the third HFCS wave in Austria, starting with information on the number of edits performed (section 4.2) and followed by explanations on the consistency checks conducted during and after the interviews (sections 4.3 and 4.4).
+This chapter provides insights into the consistency analyses and edits performed for the fourth HFCS wave in Austria, starting with information on the number of edits performed (section 4.2) and followed by explanations on the consistency checks conducted during and after the interviews (sections 4.3 and 4.4).
 Furthermore, we outline the flags used to highlight ex post adjustments of the observations recorded (section 4.5), provide a detailed account of ex post editing (section 4.6) and describe formatting and editing after multiple imputations (section 4.7).
 The chapter ends with concluding remarks (section 4.8).